ezula/react-game/README.md

 # react-game

-Simple test react game using html5 canvas.
+A simple game using react framework and html5 canvas.